AkshaySG14/Pixel-Knight/README.md

 Pixel-Knight
 ============
-Pixel Knight is a desktop platformer game much like recent titles such as Shovel Knight or even old ones like super mario world.
+Pixel Knight is a desktop platformer game much like recent titles such as Shovel Knight or even older ones like super mario world.
 Pixel Knight follows the tale of a lone knight in search of adventure in the Iben Peninsula, and features numerous enemies, levels, and puzzles.

 As a computer game, Pixel Knight is operated through the use of arrow keys, the keyboard, and the mouse/trackpad, although some of the settings can be changed in game.
 Arrow keys are used in the title and over world screen, while the